-Applications for Medicine are made through the University and Colleges Admissions Service, (UCAS).
+Applications for Medicine are made through the University and Colleges Admissions Service.
+UCAS Applying for a place to study Medicine is extremely competitive.

-Applying for a place to study Medicine is extremely competitive.
-We currently have 273 places for Home students from the UK and European Union for our A100 five-year programme and 18 places available for International students.
-We have 15 places for Home students from widening participation backgrounds for our four-year A101 Graduate Entry Medicine programme.
+- For our five-year Medicine MBChB programme (UCAS code A100) we currently have 273 places for Home students from the UK and European Union and 18 places available for International students. - For our four-year Graduate Entry Medicine MBChB programme (UCAS code A101) we have 15 places for Home students from widening participation backgrounds.
 Please note that we do not have international places for our A101 programme.

-Application should be made for either the standard five-year A100 course or the Graduate Entry fouryear A101 course.
+Application should be made for either the standard five-year A100 MBChB course or the Graduate Entry four-year A101 MBChB Medicine course.
+Applicants who wish to be considered for both A100 and A101 will need to apply to both courses.

-For entry in 2018 we received over 1,800 applications for a total of 256 places.
+For entry in 2019 we received over 2,000 applications for a total of 306 places.
 Unfortunately, due to the volume of applications we receive we are unable to consider any late applications.
-The UCAS application deadline is 15 October 2018.
+The UCAS application deadline is 15 October 2019.